3mdeb/news-and-ideas/blog/content/post/2021-10-28-rockchip-secure-boot.md

 ---

-RockChip is a Chinese company manufacturing low-cost ARM SoCs, yet with good performance.
-Another advantage is reasonably good support for mainline Linux with many drivers being already there.
-There are publicly available datasheets for the most popular SoCs, together with schematics of reference boards.
-Unfortunately, RockChip's documentation is severely lacking in the area of Secure Boot, with very unclear instructions on how to enable it.
+RockChip is a Chinese company manufacturing low-cost ARM SoCs , yet with good performance.
+Another advantage is reasonably good support for mainline Linux with many drivers already mainlined.
+Documentation for the most popular RockChip SoCs and schematics of reference boards are publicly available.
+Unfortunately, they are severely lacking in the area of Secure Boot, with very unclear instructions on how to enable it.
 Besides incomplete official documentation, there is no meaningful information available on the Internet.
+We hope the state of RockChip's documentation will change for the better soon.

 ## Secure Boot overview

-Secure Boot is a feature that prevents a device from running untrusted firmware.
-It is essential for securing IoT devices against persistent malware.
-Without Secure Boot, anyone who gains physical access (or remote access by exploiting software vulnerability) to a device may replace its firmware, thus permanently compromising that device by inserting malware that will run on each boot.
+Secure Boot is a feature that prevents a device from running untrusted firmware, essential for securing IoT devices against persistent malware.
+Without Secure Boot, anyone who gains physical access (or remote access by exploiting software vulnerability) to a device may put malware into its firmware, thus permanently compromising it.
 With Secure Boot enabled, BootROM verifies firmware before executing it - even if an attacker replaces firmware, it won't pass verification and thus won't boot at all.

 Secure Boot is implemented both in software and hardware.
 Most ARM SoCs (including RockChip) come with so-called eFUSE's, which are used for storing